 About This Website

 This web site is produced by a team of writers, editors, illustrators, multimedia producers, information systems specialists, nurses, doctors, and scientists of the Mayfield Clinic and the University of Cincinnati Department of Neurosurgery.
 Our presence on the internet is a natural extension of Mayfield's longstanding commitment to provide health information to our patients, colleagues, and the public.
-This site is owned by Mayfield Clinic, 506 Oak Street, Cincinnati, Ohio 45219.
+This site is owned and funded by Mayfield Clinic, 3825 Edwards Road - Suite 300, Cincinnati, Ohio 45209.
 Phone 513-221-1100.

 In addition to following the HON code of ethics, our Mayfield Patient Education Committee has developed additional guidelines and methods to ensure validity and content accuracy that are consistent with the Hi-ethics principles.

 - We do not make claims of therapeutic benefit without reasonable support from the published literature, or deliberately provide false or misleading information.

 - The development and maintenance of this web site is funded solely by Mayfield Clinic, Inc. We do not accept advertising or sponsored health information content that we know either contains false or misleading claims or promotes ineffective or dangerous products.

 - Where we present health information content as the result of clinical experience or scholarly research, we clearly disclose the actual author(s) of the content.

 - We have a conflict of interest policy for all authors that is easy for consumers to find, read, and understand.
 We will disclose all affiliations and financial relationships of authors consistent with our policy.